-One of the hardest decisions you will encounter during your professional career is the decision to change jobs.
+Changing jobs is one of the most complex decisions you will encounter during your professional career.
 The safe choice is to stay in your current job, where you know what to expect and where you feel safe.

 In a new career, you have no idea what to expect.
-As a result, the process of entering a new job can be intimidating and stressful.
+As a result, entering a new job can be intimidating and stressful.

-The key to gain access to a new career is to write a curriculum vitae CV or resume tailored to the desired job.
-Most job seekers don’t realize job search documents must communicate the value they can bring to the new position.
+The key to gaining access to a new career is to write a curriculum vitae CV or resume tailored to the desired job.
+Most job seekers don’t realize job search documents must communicate their value to the new position.

 What to Consider When Writing a Resume for a Career Change

-When you are considering a career change, there are many things to think about and research to be fully prepared for the career transition.
-While you have to consider the benefits, financial changes, your family, and even where you live, you have to think about how to prove you are qualified.
+When considering a career change, there are many things to contemplate and research to prepare for the career transition.
+While you must consider the benefits, financial changes, family, and even where you live, you must consider proving you are qualified.

-It can be a complicated process if you don’t know where to start.
+A career change can be complicated if you don’t know where to start.
 There is a wealth of information and sites that can help you with this (sometimes enormous) task.

 Where to Find Information

 The internet is an excellent source for finding information and advice about drafting your career change resume or curriculum vitae CV.
 It’s a fabulous place to start looking for positions that fit the genre of your career change requirements.
-You’ll find there are many resources which make the resume writing process considerably easier.
+You’ll find many resources that make the resume-writing process considerably easier.